Kwakwakaʼwakw: Language

-The Kwakʼwala language is a part of the Wakashan languages group.
+The Kwakʼwala language is a part of the Wakashan language group.
 Word lists and some documentation of Kwakʼwala were created from the early period of contact with Europeans in the 18th century, but a systematic attempt to record the language did not occur before the work of Franz Boas in the late 19th and early 20th century.
 The use of Kwakʼwala declined significantly in the 19th and 20th centuries, mainly due to the assimilationist policies of the Canadian government.
 Kwakwa̱ka̱ʼwakw children were forced to attend residential schools, which enforced English use and discouraged other languages.
 Although Kwakʼwala and Kwakwa̱ka̱ʼwakw culture have been well-studied by linguists and anthropologists, these efforts did not reverse the trends leading to language loss.
 According to Guy Buchholtzer, "The anthropological discourse had too often become a long monologue, in which the Kwakwa̱ka̱ʼwakw had nothing to say."

 As a result of these pressures, there are relatively few Kwakʼwala speakers today.
 Most remaining speakers are past the age of child-rearing, which is considered a crucial stage for language transmission.
 As with many other Indigenous languages, there are significant barriers to language revitalization.
 Another barrier separating new learners from the native speaker is the presence of four separate orthographies; the young are taught Uʼmista or NAPA, while the older generations generally use Boaz, developed by the American anthropologist Franz Boas.

 A number of revitalization efforts are underway.
 A 2005 proposal to build a Kwakwakaʼwakw First Nations Centre for Language Culture has gained wide support.
 A review of revitalization efforts in the 1990s showed that the potential to fully revitalize Kwakʼwala still remained, but serious hurdles also existed.